MomenSherif/create-react-linters/README.md

 ## ✨ Stylelint
 **A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.**\
-we are extending `standard` configurations. no extra rules are added.
+We are extending `standard` configurations.
+No extra rules are added.

 ### Provided:
 - [stylelint-config-standard](https://www.npmjs.com/package/stylelint-config-standard)